SarthakMakhija/cached/README.md

 }
 ```

-The following code shown an example without an `await`.
+The following code shows an example without an `await`.

 ```rust
 fn main() {